What are specialised services?

 - The cost of providing the service or facility;

 - The number of people able to provide the service or facility and

 - The financial implications for Clinical Commissioning Groups (CCGs) if they were required to arrange for provision of the service or facility themselves.

-The budget for specialised services – £16.6 billion in 2017-18 – has increased more rapidly than in other parts of the NHS, but it is under pressure.
+In 2018/19, £17.2 billion was spent on specialised services.
+The level of funding for these services has risen more rapidly compared to other parts of the NHS, but it is still under pressure.
 The number of patients needing specialised services is rising due to an ageing population and advances in medical technology.

 Making decisions about new treatments